laro/Cilia/6 .../4 Discarded Ideas.md

 ### Bitfields
-One could define the order of bit in a bitfield.
+One could define the order of bits in a bitfield.
 - MSB (Most Significant Bit) first.
     - This way you can use
       ```